-The difference between what you owe on your car, house, or other collateral and what that collateral is worth.
+The difference between what you owe on your car, house or any other collateral and what that collateral is worth.
 For example, if you owe $15K on a car, and the market value of the car is $10K, then you have $5K of “negative equity” in the car.

-In Chapter 7 bankruptcy, it is sometimes possible for the Debtor to pay only the market value of a vehicle or, other personal property, instead of the total amount owed on the item at the time of filing bankruptcy.
-This is called Redeeming the property and is performed by your Orlando bankruptcy attorneys filing a motion with the bankruptcy Court once the case is filed.
+In Chapter 7 bankruptcy, it is sometimes possible for the debtor to pay only the market value of a vehicle or any other personal property, instead of the total amount owed on the item at the time of filing bankruptcy.
+This is called redeeming the property and is performed by your Orlando bankruptcy attorneys filing a motion with the bankruptcy court once the case is filed.

-In each bankruptcy case, the bankruptcy Court appoints a Trustee to oversee the case.
-A Chapter 7 Trustee's job is to review each case to determine if there are assets and liquidate any of those assets that are not exempt.
-The Chapter 13 Trustee's job is somewhat different.
-The Chapter 13 Trustee collects payments on the Chapter 13 Plan and distributes funds paid into that plan to Creditors with legitimate claims in the case.
+In each bankruptcy case, the Bankruptcy Court appoints a trustee to oversee the case.
+A Chapter 7 trustee’s job is to review each case to determine if there are assets and liquidate any of those assets that are not exempt.
+Chapter 13 trustee’s job is somewhat different.
+The Chapter 13 trustee collects payments on the Chapter 13 plan and distributes funds paid into that plan to creditors with legitimate claims in the case.

 Unsecured debt is the most common type of debt.
 These debts are not tied to any property.
 Think credit cards and medical bills.